Package Leaflet: Information for the Patient

 In case of overdose or accidental ingestion, consult your doctor or pharmacist or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.

-If you forget to take a dose, take it as soon as you remember, unless it is almost time for the next dose.
-Do not take a double dose to make up for the missed dose.
+If you forget to take a dose, take it as soon as you remember unless it is almost time for the next dose.
+Do not take a double dose to make up for forgotten doses.

-If your treatment is to be interrupted, follow your doctor's recommendations.
+If your treatment is going to be interrupted, you should follow your doctor's recommendations.
 He may recommend that you gradually reduce the amount of medication you are taking until you stop taking it completely.
-Different symptoms have been reported when treatment is stopped too quickly, such as low blood pressure and, in some cases, relapse of the disease for which you took the treatment.
+Various symptoms have been reported when treatment is interrupted too quickly, such as low blood pressure and, in some cases, relapse of the disease for which treatment was taken.

-You may also experience a "withdrawal syndrome" that includes fever, muscle and joint pain, inflammation of the nasal mucosa (rhinitis), weight loss, itching skin, and inflammation of the eyes (conjunctivitis).
-If you stop treatment too soon and any of the mentioned symptoms appear, consult your doctor as soon as possible.
+It can also occur a "withdrawal syndrome" that includes fever, muscle and joint pain, inflammation of the nasal lining (rhinitis), weight loss, itching of the skin, and eye inflammation (conjunctivitis).
+If you interrupt treatment too soon and any of the mentioned symptoms appear, you should consult your doctor as soon as possible.

 Consult your doctor immediately if you experience severe mental problems.
-These can affect 5 out of 100 people who take medicines like dexamethasone.
+These can affect 5 out of 100 people who take medications like dexametasona.
 These problems include:

 Consult your doctor immediately if you experience:

-This medicine may worsen existing heart problems.
+This medication can worsen existing heart problems.
 If you experience shortness of breath or swelling of the ankles, consult your doctor immediately.

 Do not use this medication after the expiration date that appears on the packaging after CAD.
 The expiration date is the last day of the month indicated.